spotfiresoftware/spotfire-wrapper/README.md

 python3 -m http.server 4404
 ```

-and navigale to `http://localhost:4404`, to see how to easily display a Spotfire dashboard in raw html pages.
+and navigate to `http://localhost:4404`, to see how to easily display a Spotfire dashboard in raw html pages.

-### Demo #2: Use &lt;spotfire-viewer> tag inside an Angular application:
+### Demo #1: Use &lt;spotfire-viewer> tag inside an Angular application:

 ```bash
 ng serve demo1 --port=4205 --open